 For information about star jasmine (not a true jasmine), see Trachelospermum jasminoides.Jasminum polyanthum

-From China.
+Evergreen vine from China.
 Fast-climbing, strong-growing vine to 20 ft.
-Bright to dark green leaves are slightly paler on undersides, have five to seven leaflets with the terminal leaflet slightly longer than the rest.
-Highly fragrant blossoms are white inside, rose colored outside, borne in dense clusters.
-Blooms in late winter and spring; sporadic flowers rest of year.
+Bright to dark green leaves are slightly paler on the undersides; have five to seven leaflets with the terminal leaflet slightly longer than the rest.
+Highly fragrant blossoms are white inside, rose colored outside, and are borne in dense clusters.
+Blooms in late winter and spring; sporadic flowers the rest of the year.

 This Mediterranean native grows slowly to 12–40 ft. tall and wide.
 Natural habit is compact and ...